 3. Arguments against paying for chores

 The key argument against paying for chores is that kids should do their chores around the house regardless.
-We as adult don’t get paid to hoover the house, so why should our kids, and it sets unrealistic expectations for later in life.
+We as adults don’t get paid to hoover the house, so why should our kids, and it sets unrealistic expectations for later in life.
 Children should grow up knowing that wherever they live, they need to ‘pull their weight’ and do their bit for the upkeep of the house.

 4. Different approaches to giving pocket money for chores